nautilus-extensions/open-in-tilix/README.md

 </p>

-Nautilus Admin is a simple Python extension for the Nautilus file manager that add the ability to open tilix from the context menu.
+Open In Tilix is a simple Python extension for the Nautilus file manager that add the ability to open tilix from the context menu.

 This is inspired by the extension in the tilix repo but since tilix is unmaintained, the extension still using the old Nautilus API and it's not compatible with the latest version of Nautilus, I decided to create a new extension.